Home / Use Cases / Landing Zone

 Step 5 — Cost Management and policy baseline

-Budgets per subscription, alerts on threshold breach, monthly cost report to management.
-Plus a policy baseline: no VMs in regions outside the EU, storage accounts without a public endpoint, diagnostic settings as a duty.
-Delivery: once a month you get an overview of what Azure cost per workload and per cost centre — and the assurance that nobody accidentally creates a VM in another region.
+Budgets per subscription, alerts when thresholds are breached, a monthly cost report to management.
+Plus a policy baseline: no VMs in regions outside the EU, no storage accounts with a public endpoint, mandatory diagnostic settings.
+Deliverable: once a month you get an overview of what Azure cost per workload and per cost centre — and the assurance that nobody accidentally creates a VM in the wrong region.

 Stack hints: Azure Cost Management Budgets, Action Groups, Azure Policy Initiatives, Microsoft Defender for Cloud Free Tier.